JuanDiegoGuerra/ToDoList-Webpack/README.md

 You can deploy this project using:

-GH Pages, publish the branch in git Hub pages
+GH Pages, publish the branch in git Hub pages using main branch and /docs folder

 <p align="right">(<a href="#readme-top">back to top</a>)</p>